Quit smoking tips

 The craving for ‘just one more puff’ can be very strong.

-Nicotine replacements (NRT products) can help rein in withdrawal symptoms.
-Studies show that nicotine replacement improves your chances of success.
+Nicotine replacements (NRT products) can help control withdrawal symptoms.
+Studies show that nicotine replacement improves your chances of success, especially if you combine it with behaviorial changes.

 4. Stop smoking together

 Tell your friends, family and colleagues that you are trying to quit smoking.
-This will allow you to receive encouragement and draw support from those around you, especially when you are tempted to smoke. 👨🏾🤝👨🏻👩🏾🤝👩🏼
+This will allow you to receive encouragement and draw support from those around you, especially when you are tempted to smoke.
+It is especially important to inform your ‘smoke buddies’ and ask them for support.
+It may require behavioural changes. 👩🏾🤝👩🏼

 5. Avoid triggers